Dawn Brancheau

-Dawn Therese Brancheau (née LoVerde, April 16, 1969 – February 24, 2010) was an American senior animal trainer at SeaWorld.
+Dawn Therese Brancheau (née LoVerde, April 16, 1969 – February 24, 2010) was an American animal trainer at SeaWorld.
 She worked with orcas at SeaWorld Orlando for fifteen years, including a leading role in revamping the Shamu show, and was SeaWorld's poster girl.
-She was killed by an orca, Tilikum.
-Tilikum was also involved in the deaths of two other people: Keltie Byrne and Daniel P. Dukes.
+She was killed by an orca, Tilikum, who was also involved in the deaths of Keltie Byrne and Daniel P. Dukes.

 Life and career

 Brancheau was born Dawn Therese LoVerde in Cedar Lake, Indiana, and was the youngest of six children.
 She set her heart on becoming a Shamu trainer during a family vacation to Orlando.
 She graduated from the University of South Carolina with degrees in psychology and animal behavior.
-Away from work, she volunteered at a local animal shelter, looked after two chocolate Labradors, and kept a variety of stray ducks, chickens, rabbits, and small birds at her home.
+Away from work, she volunteered at a local animal shelter, looked after two chocolate Labradors, and kept various stray ducks, chickens, rabbits, and small birds at her home.

 Brancheau spent two years working with dolphins at Six Flags Great Adventure in New Jersey before beginning her career at SeaWorld Orlando in 1994, initially working with otters and sea lions.
 In 1996, the same year she married Scott Brancheau, a SeaWorld stunt water skier, she started working with orcas.

-In 2000, she appeared on NBC affiliate WESH and talked about staying physically fit in order to deal with the intense rigor of working with orcas.
-She ran marathons, cycled, and lifted weights to stay in good shape.
+In 2000, she appeared on NBC affiliate WESH and discussed staying physically fit to deal with the intense rigor of working with orcas.
+To accomplish this, she ran marathons, cycled, and lifted weights.
 In 2006, her decade of work with orcas was profiled, including her leadership role in a two- to three-year revamp of the Shamu show.
 Brancheau acknowledged the dangers of working in close proximity to orcas.
 As a senior trainer, she appeared in various SeaWorld public performances for many years.
 The Shamu show's interaction of animal trainers with orcas was regarded as SeaWorld's star attraction.

 She was featured on SeaWorld billboards throughout Orlando.
 Judge and later Supreme Court Justice Brett Kavanaugh, a dissenting judge in a legal case involving her death (see below), stated that "To be fearless, courageous, tough – to perform a sport or activity at the highest levels of human capacity, even in the face of known physical risk – is among the greatest forms of personal achievement for many who take part in these activities."

-Brancheau also appeared in a season four episode of Fetch!
-With Ruff Ruffman.
+Brancheau also appeared in season 4, episode 4, of Fetch!
+With Ruff Ruffman, "Ruff Pigs Out and Has a Whale of a Time".